JustSift/ReSift/docs/tutorial/resift-rentals.md

     throw e;
   },
 });

 export default dataService;
 ```

 This file specifies the data service that the codebase will be using.
-In our case, we are using the HTTP service.
+In our case, we are using the HTTP service, that’s why we had `services: { http }`.

 Now we can add in the mock endpoints we created in the `mockApi` folder:

 ```js